NtinosNG/JustCopy/README.md

-# JustCopy Console App with C# and .NET Core
+# Folder-Copying Console App with C# and .NET Core

-This app simply prompts the user to select a directory for copying and for a target directory to copy it to.
+This app simply prompts the user to select a folder to copy and a target directory to copy it to.
 It then recursively copies all the contents including any sub-folders and files.

 # How to build